EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Symmetric keys and IVs SHALL be derived with the negotiated PRF (HKDF_V) and with the secret set to the ECDH shared secret.

-For message_i the key and IV, called K_i and IV_i, SHALL be derived using the parameter other = aad_i, where i = 2 or 3.
-The key SHALL be derived using the AlgorithmID set to the negotiated AEAD (AEAD_V), and keyDataLength equal to the key length of AEAD_V.
-The IV SHALL be derived using the algorithm identifier set to "IV-GENERATION" as specified in section 12.1.2. of {{I-D.ietf-cose-msg}}, and keyDataLength equal to the IV length of AEAD_V.
+For message_i the key and IV, called K_i and IV_i, SHALL be derived using other = aad_i, where i = 2 or 3.
+The key SHALL be derived using AlgorithmID set to the negotiated AEAD (AEAD_V), and keyDataLength equal to the key length of AEAD_V.
+The IV SHALL be derived using AlgorithmID = "IV-GENERATION" as specified in section 12.1.2. of {{I-D.ietf-cose-msg}}, and keyDataLength equal to the IV length of AEAD_V.

-Application specific traffic keys and other data SHALL be derived using the parameter other = exchange_hash.
-The parameter keyDataLength is specified according to the length of the data being derived.
-AlgorithmID is defined by the application and SHALL be different for different data being derived, an example is given in {{app-a2}}.
+Application specific traffic keys and other data SHALL be derived using other = exchange_hash.
+AlgorithmID is defined by the application and SHALL be different for different data being derived (an example is given in {{app-a2}}). keyDataLength is set to the length of the data being derived.

 # EDHOC Authenticated with Asymmetric Keys {#asym}